This is part II. Click here to read part I

 The next category of pages that Google quality raters are keen to limit exposure to are pages that may have substantial content, but are actively promoting incorrect, or high-risk information.
 These pages first need to qualify as ‘Your money or your life’ pages.
 These pages can have direct consequences on users so Google applies the strictest criteria to these pages.
 You can read more about YMYL pages in the MOZ guide

 - YMYL content that contradicts the well-established expert consensus

 - Debunked or unsubstantiated conspiracy theories

 Anecdotal, personal experience can still be classed as high-quality content but as the page contains a YMYL topic, Google automatically assigns the lowest quality rating.
-This is because the content contradicts established
+This is because the content contradicts established knowledge.

 Content that Doesn’t Deliver

 There is a class of pages that may superficially address relevant topics, but don’t offer any meaningful content.
 This is where page quality has been ignored but is still displaying for some search results.